 While being added as an authorized user on a credit account can positively impact your overall credit profile.
 The impact of an authorized user account will not be significant.
 There are many other things you should be doing to build your credit.

 Paying your bills on time is the most important factor in your credit score.
 Any late payments or collection accounts will really hurt your credit score.

 Suppose you have trouble remembering to pay your bills on time.
 You can set up auto payments with your bank or with your creditors directly.
 Set up an automatic monthly payment to pay at least the minimum amount due each month, so you never forget to make a payment.

 Keep Your Balances Low

 Your credit utilization ratio is the amount of your credit card balances divided by the credit limit.
 The higher your balances are, the lower your score will be.
 Try to maintain a balance that is less than 15% of the credit limit on your cards.

 Have a Mix of Credit Accounts

 It’s important to have a healthy mix of different types of credit accounts.
-In fact it nmakes up 15% of your overall credit rating.
-It’s better to have an auto loan, one credit card, and a personal loan, instead of 3 credit cards.
+In fact, it makes up 15% of your overall credit rating.
+It’s better to have an auto loan, one credit card, and a personal loan instead of 3 credit cards.

 You may have heard that it is not good to close a credit card.
-That is because the average age of your credit accounts make up 10% of your credit score.
+That is because the average age of your credit accounts makes up 10% of your credit score.
 If you have credit cards you do not use, try buying something small once a month and paying it off.
-This will keep active on the card so the creditor doesn’t close the account.
+This will keep active on the card, so the creditor doesn’t close the account.

-	Make sure you are doing other things to help you build credit, being an authorized user is not enough.
+Ensure you are doing other things to help you build credit; being an authorized user is not enough.